tc39/notes/meetings/2019-01/jan-30.md

 MS: If decorators are standardized in a different venue, implementers might never implement it.

-YK: you are speculating that impremeenters got together....
+YK: you are speculating that implementers got together....

 MS: No, I'm saying that if we take it to another venue, implementers don't have a voice.
 And if we keep it here and keep a proposal that implementers are happy with, that's a better end result.